Published at: 2025-10-30

 picture coming soon:

-Configure multi-level product structures: define multi-level product hierarchies including parent-child relationships, option parameter details, child pricing rules, and dependency constraints.
+• Configure multi-level product structures: define multi-level Product compositions including parent-child relationships, configuration parameter details, child pricing rules, and constraint/dependency rules.

-Configure Attributes and Attribute Values: after linking Attributes to Products, assign Price Lists and prices to Attribute Values to support multiple prices for the same Product (single product, multiple prices).
-This includes creating Attributes and Attribute Values, linking Attributes to Products, and configuring Attribute Price Lists.
+• Configure Attributes and Attribute Values: after linking Attributes and Attribute Values to Products, assign Price Lists and prices to Attribute Values to support multiple prices for a single Product.
+Includes creating Attributes and Attribute Values, linking Attributes to Products, and setting Attribute Price Lists.

-Quotation / Order usage: during Quotation or Order creation you can select product bundles to enable efficient ordering of complex products.
-The flow includes selecting a bundle, choosing parent (master) Attribute Values, selecting child components, setting child Attribute Values, editing child prices and quantities, and editing parent prices and quantities.
+• Quoting / Ordering usage: during Quotation or Order creation, select Product bundles to efficiently create complex Orders.
+The flow includes selecting a Product bundle, choosing parent Product Attribute Values, configuring child items and their Attribute Values, editing child prices and quantities, and editing parent prices and quantities.

 3.1 CPQ Configuration